Safeguarding In Care Homes – Your Quick 2023 Guide

 A DBS check can also identify individuals who have been barred from working with vulnerable adults.
 The Disclosure and Barring Service maintains a list of individuals who are barred from working with vulnerable adults or children.
 With a DBS check, safeguarding in care homes will be easier as the check will identify whether an individual is on this list, helping care home employers to avoid employing individuals who pose a risk to vulnerable adults.

 Care work can be a challenging and emotionally demanding job, and staff may be at risk of physical or verbal abuse from residents or their families.
-A DBS check can help to identify individuals who may pose a risk to care home staff and prevent them from being employed.
+A DBS check can help to identify individuals who may pose a risk to other care home staff and prevent them from being employed.

 With A DBS Check, Safeguarding Is Afforded A Layer Of Protection